 Photoperiodism is the response of plants to the relative lengths of light and dark periods within a 24-hour cycle.
-The aspects of plant growth and development that are affected by photoperiod include flowering, vegetative growth, internode elongation; tuber, rhizome and bulb formation, sex expression, the formation of pigments such as anthocyanin, the number and size of root nodules, fruit set, leaf fall and dormancy.
+Plant growth and development processes that are affected by photoperiod include flowering, vegetative growth, internode elongation; tuber, rhizome and bulb formation, sex expression, the formation of pigments such as anthocyanin, the number and size of root nodules, fruit set, leaf fall and dormancy.

 However, the above definition of photoperiodism is not exacting and is susceptible of misinterpretation.
 As early as 1938, Hamner and Bonner demonstrated that it is the long dark period (16 hours) that elicits the flowering response in Xanthium.
 By interrupting the dark period with a short light break, the plant remains vegetative and fails to flower.
 But the flowering response is maintained with 16 hours of dark period even though the light period (8 hours) is interrupted with a short period of darkness (Devlin 1975).